I’m a freelance journalist and the mother of a voracious reader. I’m also a children’s picture book author. Click here

 My son started reading early (age 3) and I was curious to know why.
 Had we, as a “reading family,” done some things naturally to encourage his love of reading?
-And if so, could other parents — whose kids weren’t as naturally drawn to reading — create a “reading environment” that would stimulate a love of reading in their children?
+And if so, could other parents — whose kids perhaps weren’t quite as naturally drawn to reading — create a “reading environment” that would stimulate a love of reading in their children?

 Getting Kids Reading is a non-profit website created to explore this topic.
 Our underlying philosophy, that parents can create a reading environment through literacy activities, toys, books and games, is based on readings and on anecdotal research with parents and children.
 We refer to our many-faceted approach as “guerilla literacy” because it relies on many different kinds of activities.
 Our philosophy says that, “if one thing doesn’t work, try something else.
 Try several things at once.”

 The three main things you can do